attilammagyar/js80p/README.md

 If your plugin host application does not support VST 3, but does support VST 2.4, then you have to download and install the FST version of JS80P.
-Otherwise, you should go with a VST 3 bundle on both Windows and Linux.
+Otherwise, you should go with a VST 3 bundle.

-The source code distribution can be compiled for various CPU architectures.
-Ready-to-use binary distributions are available for "`x86_64`" and "`x86`" compatible systems, like most desktop PCs and laptops.
+The source code distribution can be compiled for various CPU architectures and operating systems.
+Ready-to-use binary distributions are available for Linux and Windows "`x86_64`" and "`x86`" compatible systems (like most desktop PCs and laptops), and universal binaries are available for macOS.

+<a href="#toc">Table of Contents</a>

+<a id="install-dist-pc"></a>

+#### Linux, Windows

 If your CPU supports [AVX instructions](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) and you use a 64 bit plugin host application (also known as "`x86_64`"), then you should download a JS80P package that is optimized for AVX compatible processors.

 If you have an older computer, or if you get error messages complaining about "illegal instructions" or experience crashes, then you should go with one of the [SSE2](https://en.wikipedia.org/wiki/SSE2) compatible JS80P packages.

 If you are using an older VST 3 host, or if you are running a 32 bit (also known as "`i686`" or "`x86`") VST 3 host on a 64 bit Linux system, then it might